Here is some background information about the founder of Hillcrest Advisory, Andy Krackov.

 As a civic startup, LiveStories, a data storytelling tool, works with governments, nonprofits, philanthropies, and others in the social sector to help them better communicate and engage constituents with data.
-My position involved working closely with the company’s clients to leverage the LiveStories platform.
-I also developed new partnerships and helped advance new strategic directions for the company.
+Andy’s position involved working closely with the company’s clients to leverage the LiveStories platform.
+Andy also developed new partnerships and helped advance new strategic directions for the company.

 California Health Care Foundation